 Can you believe the first Kindle was released back in 2007 and was priced at $399?

-Today, the basic Kindle sells for less than one-third of that and is thinner, lighter, and faster.
+Today, the basic Kindle sells for less than one-third of that and is thinner, lighter, and faster than ever before.

 Kindle Vs Kindle Paperwhite – Technical Comparisons

-Amazon states that the Kindle Paperwhite is its best selling e-reader out of the entire line.
+Amazon states that Kindle Paperwhite is the best selling e-reader of the entire line.
 They never quote specific sales figures, but that’s conclusive enough to bestow the crown of best Kindle in terms of popularity.

-Packed with more features than the basic Kindle but still reasonably priced, Paperwhite is a solid choice for anyone with a reasonably fluid budget wanting a slighly more advanced experience.
+Packed with more features than the basic Kindle but still very reasonably priced, Paperwhite is a solid choice for anyone with a reasonably fluid budget wanting a slightly more advanced experience.

-That said, the basic Kindle represents an almost unbeatable bargain giving you the core functionality you need at less than half the price.
+That said, basic Kindle represents an almost unbeatable bargain giving you the core functionality you need at less than half the price.

-So are the features of Paperwhite worth the extra money?
+So are the features of the best Paperwhite ever worth the extra money?

-The table below describes the technical specs of each model…
+The table below outlines the basic technical specs of each model…

 |Display Technology||Paperwhite Built-in light||E Ink Pearl (No Built in Light)|